samrocketman/yml-install-files/docs/checksums.md

 ### Generate checksums

-To generate download checksums for each platform you want to support you need to provide OS names and CPU architectures you want calculated.
+To generate download checksums for each platform you want to support, you need to provide OS names and CPU architectures you want calculated.
 It will download and extract the utility for each OS in order to calculate.
-The following is an example.
+The following is an example via `--os-arch` options (`-I` for short).

 ```bash
 download-utilities.sh --checksum \